awslabs/aws-virtual-application-management/docs/deployment-guide/installationOverview.md

 ### Step 4: Obtaining website URL

-Once the CloudFormation stack is created, the CodePipeline pipeline deploys the application (https://console.aws.amazon.com/codesuite/codepipeline/pipelines).
+Once the CloudFormation stack is created, the CodePipeline pipeline deploys the application [https://console.aws.amazon.com/codesuite/codepipeline/pipelines](https://console.aws.amazon.com/codesuite/codepipeline/pipelines).
 If you have opted to receive email notifications, you can wait until you receive the notification.

 ### Step 5: Logging in

 To login, check your email for an invite.
 It will have your temporary password inside.
+If the page does not render, make sure you add your IP address to the AWS Web Application Firewall.

 ## Deploy using a pre-existing VPC and subnets

-Search for the VPC ID and corresponding private subnet IDs to use either using the AWS console or AWS CLI.
+Search for the VPC ID and corresponding private subnet IDs either using the AWS console or AWS CLI.
 The VPC and subnets must be in the same region where you plan to deploy the solution.
 Paste these parameters in the corresponding fields in the optional CloudFormation parameters section.
 Note that multiple subnet IDs should be comma separated.
 For more information on VPC configuration, [click here](https://docs.aws.amazon.com/appstream2/latest/developerguide/managing-network-internet-NAT-gateway.html)